BIGJRA/BIGJRA.github.io/reborn.md

 Anyways, head down and out of the door upstairs here and into the door on the other side to pick up the *Eevium-Z*.
 We can't use Mega Stones or Z-Crystals yet.
 Kadabra girl's nightstand is also in here, as well as a standard Ice Cream vending machine that contains a Vanillite like in the Sweet Co.

 In the downstairs area of the museum at night, you'll see two Meteor grunts.
 Talk to them and they will flee to Tanzan Mountain.
 We will get to them in a bit.
-There's a *Luxury Ball* in the trash to the right.
+Oh, and there's a *Luxury Ball* in the trash to the right.

 Outside, attempt to enter the Voclain Estate in the top right corner.
 Before you talk to Serra, talk to Bennett if you want points.